Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Online backups keep your data safe from disasters like fires or floods—your data is stored offsite at the service provider’s data centers.

-And finally, you won't need to worry about the maintenance of the backup destination.
+Finally, you won’t need to worry about maintaining the backup destination.
 But with that comes the catches.

 Online backup: Cons